Baby Room Ideas: Design the perfect nursery for your baby

 Dresser – A good size dresser will last and last.
-Don’t buy a separate change table – buy dresser that is a good height for you – not too high, not too low – and use the top as a change table.
+Don’t buy a separate change table – buy a dresser that is a good height for you – not too high, not too low – and use the top as a changing table.

 By now, you will have started getting a feeling for the kind of look you want your room to have.
 You might want to have a page whether in a book or even in PowerPoint where you can drop in images and actually start putting your final look together.

 Wall colour.
 Don’t sweat this.
-You can go bold or if you can’t/don’t want to change the colour you have use wallpaper or decals to achieve the look you want.
+You can go bold or if you can’t/don’t want to change the colour you have, you can use wallpaper or decals to achieve the look you want.